SportyDave/elite-law-marketing/README.md

-# Digital Strategy and Design for Law Profession
+# Digital Strategy and Design for Law Professionals

 ## Online Tools and Resources: Legal Profession